galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

 2. Create a VM with your expected name, e.g. `mspVM1` on the disk.
 3. SSH to the machine, use `root` user and change the hostname.
     - Set hostname with `hostnamectl set-hostname hostname`.
 For example, set hostname mspVM1 with command `hostnamectl set-hostname mspVM1`
-4. Repeat step1-3 for `mspVM2` or another new machine, make sure setting correct hostname.
+4. Repeat step1-3 for `mspVM2` or another new machine, make sure you have set correct hostname.

 For the initial setup, make sure you have three machine ready to configure Forms and Reports: **adminVM**, **mspVM1**, **mspVM2**, and move on with next section.